zerg-gmx/useful-scripts/install_openssl_and_python/README.md

 - ```/path/u/wish/to/install/Python-3.11.9``` for python base path;
 - ```/path/u/wish/to/install/archives``` into which source tarballs will be moved.

 The scripts will download openssl-3.3.1 and Python-3.11.9.
-It would be nice to change the download url in the ```install.sh``` in order to choose other versions according to certain preferences.
+It would be nice to change the download urls in the ```install.sh``` in order to choose other versions according to certain preferences.

 # After installation
 The environment variables should be set.